How to Keep Compost From Smelling + 5 Odor-Free Compost Bins

 Some people are hesitant to have an indoor compost bin because they're worried about how it will smell.
 But, compost done correctly won't smell bad at all.
 In fact, healthy compost will emit a pleasant, earthy odor.
 Smelly compost is a sign that something went wrong, and you need to make adjustments.

 If you’re a beginner composter and you’re worried about making mistakes, that’s okay!
 We’re going to review some amazing indoor composting bins that are odor-free, easy to wash, and even fit on your countertop.
-A top performer that almost makes garbage a thing of the past and produces healthy, nutrient-rich dirt is the indoor composting bin called Lomi
+A top performer that almost makes garbage a thing of the past and produces healthy, nutrient-rich dirt is the indoor food recycling appliance called Lomi

 We’re also going to let you know why your compost could be smelling bad, and what you can do about it.
 Your nose and the environment both will thank you as you learn the top tips on how to easily neutralize compost smell, thus creating a more sustainable future in a comfortable and convenient way.